Anna Shcherbakova

-Shcherbakova is the first senior female skater to land a quad Lutz in competition and the first woman to land two quad Lutz jumps in a single program.
-She is also the first to land a quad flip in combination with a triple jump as well as the first woman to land two quad flip jumps in a single program.
+Shcherbakova was the first female figure skater to land a quad Lutz in senior competition and the first woman to land two quad Lutz jumps in a single program.
+She was also the first to land a quad flip in combination with a triple jump, as well as the first to land two quad flips in one program.
+She remains the only Olympic champion in women's single skating to have performed quad jumps.